 Wash and dry all produce.
 Preheat toaster oven or oven to 400 degrees.
 Slice one pickle into thin rounds; quarter other pickle lengthwise to create four spears.
 Cut one tomato into thin rounds; dice other tomato.
 Halve lemon.
 Peel onion, then slice four ¼-inch-thick rounds from the equator (the fattest part; use the rest as you like).

 Heat a large drizzle of oil in a large pan over high heat.
-Add burgers to pan and immediately press down with a spatula to flatten them as much as possible.
+Add patties to pan and immediately press down with a spatula to flatten them as much as possible.
 Cook until deeply browned and crisp on bottom, about 3 minutes.
-TIP: Press down with your spatula while the burgers cook to increase surface contact, which will help them get nice and crispy.
+TIP: Press down with your spatula while the patties cook to increase surface contact, which will help them get nice and crispy.

-Flip burgers over and cook on other side for about 2 minutes.
-Sprinkle cheddar onto tops of burgers, cover pan, and continue cooking until cheddar melts, about 1 minute more.
+Flip patties over and cook on other side for about 2 minutes.
+Sprinkle cheddar onto tops of patties, cover pan, and continue cooking until cheddar melts, about 1 minute more.

 Mix ketchup and a pinch or two of chipotle powder in a small bowl.
 (TIP: Set aside some plain ketchup for the kids—the chipotle is spicy.)
-Spread ketchup mixture onto buns, then fill with burgers, sliced pickle, tomato rounds, and onion slices.
+Spread ketchup mixture onto buns, then fill with patties, pickle rounds, tomato rounds, and onion slices.
 Serve with salad and pickle spears on the side.